Today from 09:00 to 17:00

 More than 10,000 seals live in the Wadden Sea region.
 In the Netherlands, they are very common off the shores of Wadden island Texel.

-Seals are born in winter and, from late November onwards, you can spot the first seal pups on Texel’s mudflats and beaches.
+Grey seal pups are born in winter and, from late November onwards, you can spot the first seal pups on Texel’s mudflats and beaches.
 Born on the beach, these cute-looking baby “acrobats of the sea” have thick fur so they cannot enter the water immediately.
 The mothers hunt for fish to make sure their young grow rapidly.
 Once they have lost their thick coats, the pups learn to swim with their mothers.

 Ecomare takes care of seals that cannot survive in the wild on their own, such as young animals that have lost their mothers and cannot look after themselves yet and animals weakened due to illness.
 Once they are healthy and strong, they are released into the wild on a Texel beach or on a mudflat in the Wadden Sea.

-If you can’t wait until your (next) holiday on Texel to see these wonderful creatures, you can watch the seals at Ecomare via our Seal Webcam.
+If you can’t wait until your (next) holiday on Texel to see these wonderful creatures, you can watch the seals at Ecomare via our Webcam.